CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 ![image](/images/niladri_GSoC24/testbench1.avif)

-As planned in my proposal I started with implementing the creator component using vuetify and converted all jQuery & DOM manipulations to Vue's reactives and typescript integration.
+As planned in my proposal We started with implementing the creator component using vuetify and converted all jQuery & DOM manipulations to Vue's reactives and typescript integration.

 Previously we were using the creator as a separate window, so this time Creating TestBenchCreator.vue eliminated the need to a extra window and the data transmission was done using pinia to transmit data between Creator and Testbench Panel component.